Or dumbing it down, for that matter.

 Since the mid-1920s, Gamow and Landau had been two leaders of the informal group of young Soviet theorists nicknamed the ‘Jazz Band’.
 In its seminars, the group discussed new physics, the Bolshoi Ballet, Kipling’s poetry, Freudian psychology and any other subject that took their fancy.
 The Jazz Band was mastering the new quantum physics much more quickly than their professors - ‘the bisons’ - whom they teased unmercifully, while taking care to remain within the bounds of decorum.

-― Dear Catastrophe Theory Waitress (James Redd and the Blecchs), Saturday, 27 September 2014 16:10 (four years ago) Permalink
+― Dear Catastrophe Theory Waitress (James Redd and the Blecchs), Saturday, 27 September 2014 16:10 (eight years ago) link

 Of all the months in the Cambridge academic calendar, June was the most relaxed.
 The examinations over, it was time for the students to leave the university, but only after the catharsis of the summer ball.
 The intoxicating mix of music and dancing, free-flowing champagne, gorgeous frocks and sharply cut dinner suits could cheer up the most abject examinee.
 Dons could put on their summer suits and wind down to the ‘long vac’, when they had no administrative duties and were free to spend the long, languid afternoons doing nothing except sit in a deckchair and watch a game of cricket.
 Dirac was nonplussed by the appeal of an activity that involved twenty-two men spending hours - sometimes days - playing a game that often ended in a draw, which devoted spectators would often deem exciting.
 The game had no more ardent admirer than G. H. Hardy, for whom it was akin to pure mathematics: all the more beautiful for its lack of useful purpose.
 A few years later, he gave pride of place in his study to a photograph of the Australian batsman Donald Bradman, one of Hardy’s three greatest heroes (the others were Einstein and Lenin).

-― Dear Catastrophe Theory Waitress (James Redd and the Blecchs), Saturday, 27 September 2014 16:16 (four years ago) Permalink
+― Dear Catastrophe Theory Waitress (James Redd and the Blecchs), Saturday, 27 September 2014 16:16 (eight years ago) link

 That A. Douglas Stone book is really well written, from what I've been able to read so far.
 Thanks for the recommendation.

-― Dear Catastrophe Theory Waitress (James Redd and the Blecchs), Saturday, 27 September 2014 17:37 (four years ago) Permalink
+― Dear Catastrophe Theory Waitress (James Redd and the Blecchs), Saturday, 27 September 2014 17:37 (eight years ago) link

 Weisskopf, The Joy of InsightPeierls, Bird of Passage